manuelaguadomtz/pyeer/README.rst

     geteerinf -p "example_files/hist/" -i "exp1_false.txt" -g "exp1_true.txt" -e "exp1" -ht

+For all the above examples a CSV file will be generated in the directory where the program was invoked.
+The file contains a summary with the values of EER, operating points and area under the ROC curve for each experiment.
+To specify the directory where to saved it, you can use the "-sp" option.

-**Note:** To run the above examples you can download the example files from the project site on Gitlab or extract them from inside the package installation
+**Note:** To run the above examples you can download the score files from the project site on Gitlab or extract them from inside the package installation

 Contributing